ryan-n-gay/PCNSE-Study-Guide/README.md

 # PCNSE-Study-Guide
-This repository will server as a place for updates from my PCNSE studies.
+This repository will serve as a place for updates from my PCNSE studies.